gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

 [fixed rules for each type of element](/tutorials?tut=pose_frame_semantics&ver=1.5#parent-frames-in-sdf-1-4) to determine the frame in which a pose is specified.
 For example, all link poses are specified relative to the model frame.
-This is illustrated for the pendulum with base model in SDFormat 1.6 format and an illustration.
+This is illustrated for the pendulum with base model in SDFormat 1.6 format.

 [[file:pendulum_16.png|400px]]